 Smoking alcohol is one of the latest drinking trends, and the fact that it’s gaining more attention just in time for the summer months has both health experts and law enforcement concerned.
 This new way to ingest alcohol is becoming increasingly popular with both teens and adults.
-Its attraction is that you can enjoy the effects of alcohol without consuming the calories.
+Its attraction is that you can enjoy the effects of alcohol without consuming calories.

 But is it safe?
 Absolutely not.

 What Makes Smoking Alcohol So Dangerous?

 What makes this practice so dangerous is that the smoke is inhaled directly into the lungs, and it maintains its full potency.
 The alcohol hits the bloodstream and goes to the brain, causing immediate effects.
 Also, the dry ice itself can have toxic effects on the lungs because of its extreme temperature.
-The effects from smoking alcohol occur almost immediately, and drinkers are at a much greater risk for overdosing or alcohol poisoning.
+The effects of smoking alcohol occur almost immediately, and drinkers are at a much greater risk for overdosing or alcohol poisoning.

 With conventional drinking, the alcohol is metabolized by the liver and slowed by digestion, so the effects on the brain and the body are not nearly as severe.
 Also, the alcohol is broken down, so only a small amount passes into the body.
 If alcohol does start to build up, the body’s natural response is to remove it, causing the drinker to vomit.
 While unpleasant, getting sick prevents alcohol overdoses.
 With inhalation methods, the alcohol bypasses the stomach and liver and the body can’t dispel it.